 A boy by the name of Nathan was assigned to clean a nook underneath one of the burial benches.
 By chance he also had a hammer and after cleaning, he got bored and started banging on the floor of the nook.
 To his surprise the stone bottom broke revealing an entryway to another room full of treasure.
+The burial chamber with its objects has been faithfully recreated at the Israel Museum.

 As Prof. Barkay explained: